cisco/elsy/docs/templates.md

 ### sbt

-**The sbt template currently leverages a private Docker image for its sbt install so to use this template you must override this image for now**
+**Currently there is no official sbt Docker image, it is STRONGLY recommended that you override the default image baked into the elsy sbt template.**

 To use the mvn template, ensure your `lc.yml` has the line: